•

 References

 The author must provide complete references with the necessary information.
 References should appear right after the end of the document and beginning on the last page.
-References must be constructed consistent with the requirements of the most current edition of the American Psychological Association style guide.
+References must be constructed in a way consistent with the requirements of the most current edition of the American Psychological Association style guide.
 Per the latest edition of the APA Style Guide, digital object identifiers (DOI) must be included where available and written as a complete URL (i.e., they should be prefaced by http (or https)//doi.org/.
-Please make sure you include these as part of the references.
-A helpful resource to search for DOI is located at https://doi.crossref.org/simpleTextQuery.
+Please make sure to include DOI as part of the references.
+A helpful resource for DOI search is https://doi.crossref.org/simpleTextQuery.